novoda/android-demos/AndroidTestAutomationStarter/README.md

 You can check if the server is running by going to http://localhost:4567/ where you should see **Sinatra doesn’t know this ditty.**

-Now all you need to do is start the app from Android Studio!
+Now all you need to do is run the app from Android Studio!

 ## Tests